Chang254/Cozy-Place/ReadMe.md

 ***Frontend:*** &nbsp;The frontend was built using React, JavaScript, HTML, & SASS/CSS.
 React is my JavaScript framework of choice for most projects due to the large amount of community support, vast library ecosystem, and use of a virtual DOM to make fast and efficient updates to the DOM.
 One major library used in this project is react-router-dom, which is used to handle routes to different 'pages' on the website.
 React-router-dom allows the SPA (single page application) to conditionally render components associated with different routes while minimizing network requests.

 ***Backend:*** &nbsp;The backend server was built with Node.js/Express using the middleware pattern to enhance readability and debugging ability.
 All data is stored in a non-relational MongoDB database for quick retrieval of user data and flexible data structuring.
-Mongoose was used to model and interact with the data.
+This flexibility was useful as the vision for the project changed quickly and data modeling had to be changed frequently.

 ### Login Page & Sign Up Page